 For many people, visiting Disney World is a dream vacation.
 However, nowadays it is becoming increasingly expensive to take your family to all of the parks.

 We can no longer use our annual passes to get into Disney World because they expired which is such a bummer.
-And we just found out that we might be going to Orlando for the New Year for the fly by for the Capitol One Bowl game.
-Because of this I have begun looking for fun things to do with our kids that won’t break the bank!
+And we just found out that we might be going to Orlando for the New Year for the fly-by for the Capital One Bowl game.
+Because of this, I have begun looking for fun things to do with our kids that won’t break the bank!
 It turns out there are a lot of free things to do at Disney World or nearby.
 Here is what I have found so far.

 Free Things to do at Disney World

 *You can park for free at any Disney resort, you just have to ask for the 3-hour parking pass!
 You can also park at Disney Springs for free.
 When they are running at high capacity this can become more difficult and they may not give you a pass.
 You can always park for free at Disney Springs and catch a bus over to the resort you want to go to.

 Every night, beginning at 9 pm, the Electrical Water Pageant makes its way around Seven Seas Lagoon and Bay Lake.
 It can be seen from 5 of the resorts.
 You could go to the Grand Floridian and then walk down to the beach and see the Pageant and the fireworks at Magic Kingdom.
 Obviously, remember that there is wildlife all over the place and be careful.
 Do NOT get close to the water at night.